foretspaisibles/opamconfig/README.md

-*LDFLAGS* or *CFLAGS* as in the first snippet is broken, as it ignores special deployments, ignores user-installed software and ignores the variety of package systems (*brew*, *macports*, *PKGSRC* to quote the three most used on *darwin* systems.
+*LDFLAGS* or *CFLAGS* as in the first snippet is broken, as it ignores special deployments, ignores user-installed software and ignores the variety of package systems (*brew*, *macports*, *PKGSRC* to quote the three most used on *darwin* systems).
 In contrast, the second snippet uses values detected by **opamconfig** to provide sensible parameters to the `./configure` script.